openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/gmp_ntl.rst

 Instructions for installing GMP and NTL
 =======================================

-This section describes how to install GMP and NTL onto your system, and how to use them in PALISADE.
+This section describes how to install GMP and NTL onto your system, and how to use them in OpenFHE.

 .. note:: scroll to the bottom for an all-in-one install script